Safeguarding Policy

 Members of Staff Responsible for Safeguarding

 At St Mary’s RC Primary School the designated lead for safeguarding is Mrs Millward and she is also the is the Single Point of Contact (SPOC).
-The deputy designated lead for safeguarding is Mrs Railton.
+The deputy designated leads for safeguarding are Mr Smith and Mrs. Thirling.
 The governor with responsibility for safeguarding is Mrs Hutchinson.

 Areas of Safeguarding